 In honor of the holidays and the beauty of the gardens in Italy, you will find the Caccia al Tesoro Botanico Grandi Giardini Italiani where several large prominent Italian gardens open their doors to the public and a gigantic Easter egg hunt on the day of Pasquetta, Easter Monday!

-In Tuscany, the three gardens open to the public for fun and games in April 2, 2018 include: Giardino Bardini (Florence), Giardino Storico Garzoni (Collodi) and Parco della Villa Reale di Marlia (Lucca).
-Visit this site for more information but essentially the activity kids are busy hunting for eggs while parents get a chance to participate in a guided visit of the park/museum.
+In Tuscany, the three gardens open to the public for fun and games on April 22, 2019 include: Giardino Bardini (Florence), Giardino Storico Garzoni (Collodi) and Parco della Villa Reale di Marlia (Lucca).
+Visit this site for more information but essentially the activity keeps the kids busy hunting for eggs while parents get a chance to participate in a guided visit of the park/gardens/museum.

 • Visiting Museums

 If you want to visit the main museums in Florence on these days, there is no problem as many stay open for both Easter Sunday and announce special openings for Pasquetta (if they are normally closed on Mondays).
 This is the case for the Uffizi, Accademia and the Pitti Palace (at least part of it).
 Others, such as the Bargello and the San Marco museum, might be closed on Sunday but open on Pasquetta.
 Want to read more about the museums around Tuscany?
-Go to this section and, if you're in Florence, this article has details specific to museums in Florence.
+Go to this section and, if you're in Florence, this article has details specific to museums in Florence during the Easter weekend.

 • Outdoor Markets